 This tool is intended for use by instructors who have an idea of what they would like their course inquiry to be and a rough idea of what their assignments may entail, but would like to further explore how this inquiry might work in the Writing Across Technology curriculum.
 It provides one structure for developing a course through the new curriculum - instructors may find that brainstorming their course through other means and in different directions first before going through this tool may work best for their teaching practices.
-The terms used in this form are not meant to be prescriptive, but, rather, the learning objectives, architecture, and course moves we have developed describe practices we all engage in while composing across media and genres.
+The terms used in this form are not meant to be prescriptive, but, rather, the learning objectives, scaffolding process, and course moves we have developed describe practices we all engage in while composing across media and genres.
 In part, then, our goal is to make these practices visible.

 Courses developed under the Writing Across Technology curriculum are project-based inquiries, collaboratively explored between both instructors and students throughout the semester.
 They center multimodal composition and universal design, and seek to make apparent that all writing is multimodal.